-''' bool OIIO::ImageBuf::read (int subimage, int miplevel, int chbegin, int chend, bool force, Typeprogress callback data = nullptr) '''

-Desc convert, ProgressCallback progress_callback = nullptr, void
+bool OIIO::ImageBuf::read (int subimage, int miplevel, int chbegin, int chend, bool force, Type-Desc convert, ProgressCallback progress_callback = nullptr, void progress_callback_data = nullptr)

 Read the file, if possible only allocating and reading a subset of channels, [chbegin..chend-1].
 This can be a performance and memory improvement for some image file formats, if you know that any use of the ImageBuf will only access a subset of channels from a many-channel file.